svelteuidev/svelteui/README.md

 ## License

-Everything in the project is distributed under the MIT License
+Everything in the project is distributed under the MIT License.

 <br />